JensenNick/huawei_solar_eflr/README.md

 Electricity Feed Limit and Reset

 ## Project Description
-This project will provide you with a couple of automations to be used in Home Assistant.
-These automations will, based on the current electricity spot price, limit your feed to the grid when it is not profitable to sell your yield and reset the feed to grid once the spot price raises above your lower limit for profitable export
+This project will provide you with a set of custom sensors also referred to as the "Huawei Solar EFLR package" to be used in Home Assistant.
+The package include automations used to limit your feed to grid and reset the feed automatically, based on the current electricity spot price and the price you get for export.
+This is usefull when it is not profitable to export your solar PV production.
+The package also includes custom sensors which registers how much solar PV production you have limited and the total of production plus limited solar PV, based on your solar PV forecast.

-This README includes a guide on how to set op these automations and necessary sensors up in Home Assistant for your Huawei Solar PV system.
+This README includes a guide on how to set up these automations and necessary sensors up in Home Assistant for your Huawei Solar PV system.

 ## Table of Content
 1. Before You Start